jexser/Weather_Station_Data_Portal/README.md

 The project has two parts:

-1. **Web Portal** — Browse and search weather stations; view paginated station lists.
+1. **Web Portal** — Browse and search weather stations; view paginated station lists; explore statistical insights per station.
-2. **RESTful API** — Query temperature records by station, date, or year.
+2. **RESTful API** — Query temperature records and statistical insights by station, date, or year.
 Designed for use by both the portal UI and external consumers.

 ## Project Structure